RMandelbaum/RMandelbaum.github.io/_posts/2017-08-28-cli_data_gem_project.markdown

 I'm almost done with Object Oriented Ruby and SLOWLY making my way through the final projects.
 Everything I have learned so far is coming together in these last few projects, and it's CLI Data Gem Project time.

-**Starting A Project **
+**Starting a Project**

 I'm sitting at a blank screen trying to decide where to begin.
 Usually, each project is extremely structured, but now I've got all this freedom, with too many options.
 I have to write a CLI Gem application from scratch, and that cursor just keeps blinking.
 I need to start somewhere, so I go with what is most familiar to me: English.
 Let's write out what I need to do and then "simply" change it into code.
 I know I need to create a cli that prompts a user with some sort of list, and let's them choose to view more information based on their input.
 I also know that I'm basing my project off a CLI Gem, so I'll probably need to figure out how to install that once I have my topic.

-**Choosing A Topic **
+**Choosing a Topic**

 After creating and deleting at least three repositories, somehow I managed to stick with a project for a job I just quit.
 I worked way too many weekends at Smorgasburg (a food festival), where I repeatedly told customers the same information, so why not create a program that does the work for me.